The medications listed on this website are provided for informational purposes only.

 - You catch yourself pausing before interrupting someone, and you don’t blow up in anger as often.

-Research also shows that atomoxetine is effective when ADHD comes with other conditions, like anxiety, depression, or substance use disorder — which is common for people navigating ADHD.
+Research also shows that Strattera is effective when ADHD comes with other conditions, like anxiety, depression, or substance use disorder—which is common for people navigating ADHD.

-That said, atomoxetine isn’t right for everyone.
+That said, Strattera isn’t right for everyone.
 It may not be recommended if you have:

 - Narrow-angle glaucoma